-Imagine designing critical engineering components without the right software.
-Disorganised files, version conflicts, and slow manual processes can lead to costly rework and missed deadlines.
+Imagine designing critical components without the right engineering design software.
+Disorganised files, version conflicts, and slow manual processes can quickly lead to costly rework and missed deadlines.
+These challenges grow even more serious as projects become more complex and time-sensitive.

 In Malaysia, many engineering firms still rely on manual tools that limit collaboration and accuracy.
 Despite the manufacturing sector contributing 24.1% to GDP in Q1 2024, digital design adoption remains uneven.
 This slows project cycles and increases risk in technical execution.